Operation Round Up

 Operation Round Up® is Walton EMC’s community assistance program.

-The concept is to extend the principle on which electric cooperatives were built over 85 years ago –– neighbor helping neighbor –– and as a cooperative to follow one of our core principles, which is commitment to community.
+The concept is to extend the principle on which electric cooperatives were built more than 90 years ago –– neighbor helping neighbor –– and as a cooperative to follow one of our core principles, which is commitment to community.

 The program is a simple and rewarding way for our customer-owners to raise money for local charities, needy individuals and service organizations.